Definition: Isocapnic Respiratory Training

 To execute conditioning stimulus focused on the respiratory system while controlling systemic carbon dioxide levels.

 When the gauntlet has been thrown, and you are in the final sprint to the line or buzzer beating play, don’t be limited by your ability to breathe.
 Focused training with Breathe Way Better (BWB) can condition your respiratory system, by training you to be able to breathe harder and faster, pushing your performance to the next level.
 A study by Italian researchers, from the Institute of Sports Medicine in Turin (Ganzit et al., 2019), investigated effects of isocapnic respiratory training with youth elite soccer players.
-An improvement was found in diaphragm, rib cage mobility and improvement in the resistance of fatigue during maximal exercises increasing the performance in youth soccer players (1).

 1. Ganzit, G. P., Scarzella, F., Cravero, M., Tarozzo, C., & Beratto, L. (2019).
 Evaluation of the effects of respiratory training on functional aerobic capacity in young soccer players.
 Medicina Dello Sport, 72(4).